Ready To Move Abroad?

 Estimate My Volume

-Moving Household Goods to France
+Moving Your Belongings to France

-Moving Pets to France
+Moving Pets

-If you plan on moving your dog or cat to France, they must meet the requirements for any pet entering the EU:
+To bring pets to France, they must meet the requirements for any pet entering the EU:

 Read more on USDA’s official page Pet Travel from the United States to France.

-Shipping a Car from the USA to France
+Shipping a Car

 The average cost to ship a car from the US to France in a container is $1,670.

-• Export declaration (from the US)
+• Export declaration (from the US) & customs declaration (France)

-International Moving Companies from USA to France
+Best International Moving Companies to France

 Request Quotes to France